Chandra-MARX/marxs/docs/design/tolerancing.rst

 In a real instrument, there is misalignment on all degrees of freedom at the same time but. a study of the complete parameter space is usually not computationally feasible.
 If there are only four elements, each with six degrees of freedom (dof), and we want to simulated just 10 steps for each dof, we would need :math:`10^{4*6}` simulations.
 Fortunately, such a study is usually not required.
 Instead, MARXS provides tools to vary one (or a few) degree(s) of freedom at a time to understand how important each of them is.
 In practice, many dofs do not matter, because their alignment tolerances are loose.
 For example, if a circular mirror is rotated around its axis, the result will be the same.
 Another example is a detector that is larger than the image that the optics produce.
 If this detector is moved around a bit, it will still catch all photons.

-So, we suggest to run simulations for one dof at a time and decide on the maximal alignment tolerance for each dof.
+So, we suggest running simulations for one dof at a time and decide on the maximal alignment tolerance for each dof.
 Then, decide on an alignment budget that assigns a tolerance to each dof.
 It's easy for those dof where the requirements are loose, for those where the requirements are close to what is technically feasible, this needs some judgement calls: Which element is easiest to calibrate?
 Which can be manufactured best?
 Which has the best probability of delivering tighter margins, freeing up some room in the total error budget for other elements?

 Once this error budget has been build up, as a second step, build up an instrument model where all dof are varied at the same time with the numbers from the eror budget.
 Run ray-traces with several (e.g. 1000) realizations of this model and see what fraction of the ray-traces fullfills the requirements on e.g. PSF size, spectral resolving power, or effective area.